foodcoops/foodcoops.github.io/foodsoft-hosting.md

 is based on an older version of Foodsoft though, and doesn't provide the delivery and task functionality.

-While this is currently available, it will probably merge with the global hosting option.
+While this is currently available, it will most probably merge with the global hosting option, please consider that first.

 <a href="mailto:info@voedselcollectief.org" class="btn btn--inverse"><i class="fa fa-envelope"></i> Contact</a>